Hilbert Spaces

 \( L ^2(-\pi, \pi) \)

-On this space we make the scalar product
+Within this space we can define a scalar product as follows:

 \( <f,g >=\int_{-\pi}^{\pi}f(x)\overline{g(x)}dx \)(1)